How often do you weigh yourself? Every morning? Once a week? Monthly? Only on a medical check at the doctor's? Never? Hate scales always avoid them?

 -

 I weight myself most days, with the aim of either being the same and yesterday or a bit less.
 If it's bad news and I'm heavier I have a 'diet' day, if possible.
-Today is one of those days!"Joy is what happens to us when we allow ourselves to recognise how good things really are. "
+Today is one of those days!

 (Marianne Williamson)